Succeeding as an Equestrian Takes Knowledge and Motivation

 By Annika McGivern

-These open and honest sentiments expressed by one of my clients echo conversations I have had with clients many times since becoming an Equestrian Mental Performance Coach.
-They also resonate deeply within me from my own time as a competitive rider.
+These honest reflections from one of my clients are common themes I encounter regularly as an Equestrian Mental Performance Coach.
+They also bring back memories of my own experiences as a competitive rider.

 A Common Misunderstanding About Motivation